0leksandr/sshmirror/README.md

 Features:
 - using `rsync` for transferring files
 - transferring in batches instead of one-by-one.
-General rules for grouping files in queue into a batch are:
+General rules for grouping files in the queue into a batch are:
   - last modification was made 0.5sec ago
   - first modification was made 5sec ago, and since then new modifications occur constantly (without break for 0.5sec)
 - using `ssh` "Master connection" feature to keep one constant connection.
 Thus, once-in-a-while uploads do not need to establish connection over again
-- FS modifications tracked by `fsnotify`.
+- filesystem events (modifications) tracked by `fsnotify`.
 Credits: https://github.com/fsnotify/fsnotify

 Please submit bugs reports to https://github.com/0leksandr/sshstream/issues